 BNT211 consists of two investigational medicinal products: our first CAR-T-cell product candidate, which targets CLDN6-positive solid tumors, in combination with an mRNA named CARVac encoding CLDN6.
 The CAR-T cells are equipped with a second-generation CAR of high sensitivity and specificity for the tumor-specific carcino-embryonic antigen CLDN6.
 CARVac is intended to support in vivo expansion of transferred CAR-T cells to increase their persistence and efficacy.
 As with FixVac and iNeST, CARVac is also based on a pharmacologically optimized-backbone equipped uRNA delivered in our proprietary RNA-LPX formulation.
-BNT211 has been granted Priority Medicines, or PRIME, designation by the European Medicines Agency, or EMA for the third- or later-line treatment of testicular germ cell tumors.
+BNT211 has been granted Priority Medicines Designation by the EMA for the third- or later-line treatment of testicular germ cell tumors.

-• A first-in-human, open-label, multi-center Phase 1/2 dose escalation and dose expansion basket trial (NCT04503278) evaluating CLDN6 CAR-T cells as monotherapy or in combination with CLDN6 CARVac in patients with CLDN6-positive relapsed or refractory solid tumors, including ovarian and testicular cancers, is ongoing.
-The primary outcome measure of the trial is safety, with secondary efficacy outcome measures to include ORR, DCR and DOR.
-After determination of the recommended Phase 2 dose, we plan to initiate a pivotal trial in patients with germ cell tumors.
-We plan to present real world evidence of overall survival and treatment patterns of this patient population in the U.S. at the 2024 ASCO Annual Meeting.
+- A first-in-human, open-label, multi-center Phase 1 dose escalation and dose expansion basket trial (NCT04503278) evaluating CLDN6 CAR-T cells as monotherapy or in combination with CLDN6 CARVac in patients with CLDN6-positive relapsed or refractory solid tumors, including ovarian cancers and testicular germ cell tumors, is ongoing.
+The primary outcome measure of the trial is safety, with secondary efficacy outcome measures to include ORR, DCR and DOR. - In June, we presented an analysis of real-world data that investigated the OS, treatment patterns and prognostic variables of patients with testicular germ cell tumors receiving palliative chemotherapy at the 2024 ASCO Annual Meeting.
+This analysis will inform the design of our planned pivotal clinical trial to evaluate BNT211 in patients with germ cell tumors.